spatialthoughts/qgis-tutorials/ko/_sources/docs/3/contour_3d_styling.rst.txt

   .. image:: /static/3/contour_3d_styling/images/10.png
     :align: center

 11. In the input box, enter this expression to translate each contour line in the y-axis by its elevation value.
-We use the ``minimum()`` and ``maximum()`` functions to find the range of values in the **contourelevation** column and the `scale_linear()` function applies an offset from 0 to 0.2 degrees by scaling the elevation from the mimumum to the .
+We use the ``minimum()`` and ``maximum()`` functions to find the range of values in the **contourelevation** column and the `scale_linear()` function to scale the elevation linearly from the mimumum to the maximum to the desired y-offset range between 0 to 0.2 degrees.
+If your contour layer is in a CRS that has units other than degrees, make sure to adjust these values appropriately.
 Enter the expression and click :guilabel:`OK`.

   .. code-block:: none